 The stigma against queer people with HIV/AIDS is significant to the effects of the Richard Brown character.
 He feels ostracised because of his illness, but he also receives, or so he believes, a patronising pity because of it too.
 The fear and prejudice against people with HIV is highly moralised, and it was perpetuated by the medical establishment through neglect in the early years of the epidemic.

-The Matrix+ Module A: Mrs Dalloway and The Hours course will get you HSC ready with expert guidance, detailed feedback, and Q & A Boards.
-Learn more!
+The Matrix Module A: Mrs Dalloway and The Hours course will get you HSC ready with expert guidance, detailed feedback, and a comprehensive Theory book!